Stop Drop and Read

 Research has shown that the one principal factor that leads to raising attainment across the curriculum is the regularity in which a child reads.
 Those pupils who see the best successes at GCSE are those pupils who read regularly for pleasure – more specifically, those who have reading as an integral part of their daily learning and leisure time.
 Here at Hazel Grove, we are striving to create an ethos in which every child is a reader and sees the value of reading as part of their future success beyond education.

-This initiative affords pupils in Year 7-9 the opportunity to make reading part of their school day.
-From September 2018 onward, either during Period 1 or Period 4 everyday, pupils will be given 10 minutes at the start of their lesson to read a book of their choice.
+This initiative affords pupils in Year 7 and 8 the opportunity to make reading part of their school day.
+From September 2018 onward, pupils will be given 10 minutes at the start of their lesson English lesson to read a book of their choice.
 During this time, their teacher will also read with them.

 The really exciting part of this initiative is that pupils can be as creative and diverse as they like when choosing reading material for this part of the school day.
 Reading for pleasure can take many forms: fiction or non-fiction, short stories or longer classics – the choice is theirs!